learn-static/hist-320/content/2-dh.md

 ## Defining Digital Humanities

-As you create your multimedia essay for this course, you will be engaging in the fields of Digital Humanities and Digital History.
+As you create your multimedia essay for this course, you will be engaging in the practice of Digital Humanities and Digital History.

 At its most general, Digital Humanities can be defined as the process of utilizing technology to ask (and answer) traditional humanities questions in new ways.
 Digital History is this process applied specifically to History.